Middle-aged women are forgotten about by retailers. I offer help with clothing choices, skincare, and healthy eating for the mature woman.

-I apply it with my fingers on my eye lids and gently in an upward stroke on my lashes as well.
+I apply it with my fingers on my eyelids and gently in an upward stroke on my lashes as well.
 Then using a cotton ball, I carefully remove the cold cream and the makeup.
-Be careful not to rub, the skin around aging eyes is thin and fragile.
+Be careful not to rub; the skin around aging eyes is thin and fragile.
 What could be easier than that?
 Although I use a cotton ball, you may find a makeup pad works better for you.
-These are small round pads that are normally sold near the cotton balls.
+These are small round pads that are normally sold near cotton balls.
 These are a good option if you find the fluff from the cotton balls annoying.

-If you think back to when actors and actress took off thick stage makeup, they always used cold cream.
-It just leaves my skin feeling wonderfully moisturized, and not dried out as astringents do because of the alcohol in them.
+If you think back to when actors and actresses took off thick stage makeup, they always used cold cream.
+It just leaves my skin feeling moisturized and not dried out as astringents do because of the alcohol in them.